Airbus A340: Operators

-Over the duration of the programme, a total of 377 A340 family aircraft were delivered, of which 203 were in service as of April 2025.
-The largest scheduled airline operators were Lufthansa (34), Mahan Air (12), South African Airways (7), Swiss International Air Lines (5), and amongst other airlines, governments, charter and private operators with fewer aircraft of the type.
+Over the duration of the programme, a total of 377 A340 family aircraft were delivered, of which 187 are in service as of April 2025.
+The five largest scheduled airline operators are Lufthansa (30), Mahan Air (15), Conviasa (6), Edelweiss Air (5), and Swiss International Air Lines (4).

 Deliveries

-'Note: The total number of deliveries corresponds to the Airbus O&D file, while the details are given in the ABCD list..
+'Note: The total number of deliveries corresponds to the Airbus O&D file, while the details are given in the ABCD list..'

 Accidents and incidents

-The A340 has never been involved in a fatal accident, although there have been six hull losses:
+The A340 has never been involved in a fatal accident, although there have been six hull-loss accidents: